Be Yourself (Audioslave song): Music video

-The music video was filmed in an old hotel in downtown Los Angeles and directed by music video veteran Francis Lawrence.
+The music video was filmed in an old hotel in downtown Los Angeles and directed by Francis Lawrence.
 It largely consists of footage of the band performing the song in a dark, isolated room with large windows.
 During the last chorus, lights in the background flash colors of red.
-Cornell has said that the band modeled the concept after The Beatles' film Let It Be.
+Cornell has said that the band modeled the concept after the Beatles' film Let It Be.
 He said: "If you watch Let It Be, the look of the film makes the band look like it's an important happening.
 I just wanted to look important, like things looked when I was a child."